 D) The Additional Storage Space offered to LNG Users by the Operator under the Monthly and Daily Allocation Procedure, and the results of the relevant tender procedures as per articles [76A] and [76B].

-E) The average price of the sum of used and offered Booked Gasification Capacity via the tranferprocedure described in articles [73] and [73B].
+E) The average price of the sum of used and offered Booked Gasification Capacity via the transfer procedure described in articles [73] and [73B].

 The Use Statement is submitted to the RAE in January and July.